valahdyo/personal-site/README.md

 # personal-site

 ## General info
-This project is the answer for technical test at dumbways.
+This project is my personal website.

 ## Technologies
 Project is created with: